ecomp-shONgit/cbe-index-project/README.md

 ![ScreenShot](man/003-indind.png)

-There is a testpage, taht contains all signes:
+There is a testpage, that contains all signes:

 http://ecomparatio.net/~khk/signescritiques.html